dotnet-presentations/blazor-workshop/docs/04-refactor-state-management.md

 Now, let's add properties and methods to this class that will represent and manipulate the state of an `Order` and a `Pizza`.

-Move the `configuringPizza`, `showingConfigureDialog` and `Order` to be properties on the `OrderState` class.
+Move the `configuringPizza`, `showingConfigureDialog` and `order` to be properties on the `OrderState` class.
 I like to make them `private set` so they can only be manipulated via methods on `OrderState`.

 ```C#
 public class OrderState